 Shodan First level.
 First Black Belt level.
 First Yudansha rank.

 Shomen Top or front of the head or face.
-On a Tonfa it is the edge of the Monouchi adjacent to the Tsuka, between the Tsuka and the Ushiro Atama.
+On a Tonfa, it is the edge of the Monouchi adjacent to the Tsuka.

 Shomen Uchi A strike directed against the front of the head or face.
 Generally the strike arrives in a downward directed fashion, but other potential delivery methods are possible.
 This term is primarily used to describe strikes using a weapon, but hand strikes might be described in this fashion on occasion as well.